As Israel pounds Gaza, BBC journalists accuse broadcaster of bias

 Wark replied: “I am sorry for your own personal loss.
 I mean, can I just be clear though, you cannot condone the killing of civilians in Israel, can you?
 Nor the killing of families?”

-Zomlot, taken aback, replied: “No we don’t condone, no we don’t.”
+Zomlot, taken aback, then said: “No we don’t condone, no we don’t.”

 "My cousin is not Hamas.
 These kids are not Hamas."